 The language you use on your wedding invitations sets up your guests to know what to expect from your wedding day.
-Keep in mind, this is the first official piece of your wedding they are encountering.
+Keep in mind, this is the first official piece of your wedding celebration they are encountering.
 Whether you want to keep the wording classic and traditional or creative and personal is totally up to you.
-However, using more formal wording will help your guests understand the event is a little more elevated or formal.
+However, using formal language will help your guests understand the event is more elevated or formal.
 Using creative language will communicate more personality and that the event is a little less formal.
 It is 100% acceptable to mix styles to express you as a couple as well as communicate the formality of the event.

 If it's a collaborative event hosted and paid for by the bride, groom and both sets of parents, you can also use "Together with their parents, Elizabeth and Richard request the pleasure of your company ..."